• Skip to primary navigation

 Resplendant Quetzals, Monteverde and Santa Elena cloud forests

-The fourth stop on this Costa Rica road trip is Playa Hermosa, Guanacaste and the next week is all about relaxing at the beach.
-This drive is around 3.5 hours via Route 145 (Las Juntas) from Monteverde.
+The fourth stop on this Costa Rica road trip is Playa Hermosa, Guanacaste.
+The next week is all about relaxing at the beach.

-Playa Hermosa hotels
+Playa Hermosa Hotels

 • Hotel Bosque del Mar: Lovely hotel on the beach

-• Villas Sol: Rooms and condos, also has an all-inclusive option and timeshared
+• Villas Sol: Rooms and condos, also has an all-inclusive option

 • Condovac La Costa: Resort with beach club and villas